- Whole School Curriculum

 - Art & Design faculty

-- Business & Economics faculty
+- Business, Economics and Psychology faculty

 - Careers and Personal Development faculty